Before we begin. A disclaimer.

 But there was nothing.
 So I built it myself.

-For the first and only time in my life, university came in handy, as I had to use:
+For the first and only time in my life, university was useful, as I had to use:

 I won't bore you to death here, but you can read about the story and tech here.